Frequently Asked Questions about “The Plant”

 Deconstruction is the opposite of construction: it’s the careful removal of materials from a building with the intention of reuse.
 Demolition, on the other hand, is the destruction of a building without much regard for keeping building materials intact.
 (For more information on deconstruction, see Chicago’s ReBuilding Exchange.)

-Can you really reuse 80% of the existing building materials?
+Is it possible to reuse 80% of the existing building materials?

 Isn’t that a lot of trouble?